has12zen/has12zen/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on GitHub
-- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on React
-- 🤔 I’m looking for help with Academics
+- 🤔 I’m looking for help with internships
-- 💬 Ask me about Node/C
+- 💬 Ask me about Node/C/C++

 ----
 ### Cool Stats